 The Hong Kong UPR Coalition (the Coalition) was founded in 2017 to assist the UPR process.
-The Coalition is guided by a Steering Committee, which includes; Civil Human Rights Front (民間人權陣線), Disabilities CV (殘疾資歷生活館), Hong Kong Watch, Justice Centre Hong Kong, Les Corner (女角平權協作組), PEN Hong Kong (香港筆會), Pink Alliance (粉紅同盟), Planet Ally and The Hong Kong Society for Asylum-Seekers and Refugees (香港尋求庇護者及難民協會).
+The Coalition is guided by a Steering Committee, which includes; Civil Human Rights Front (民間人權陣線), Disabilities CV (殘疾資歷生活館), Hong Kong Watch, Justice Centre Hong Kong, Les Corner Empowerment Association (女角平權協作組), PEN Hong Kong (香港筆會), Pink Alliance (粉紅同盟), Planet Ally and The Hong Kong Society for Asylum-Seekers and Refugees (香港尋求庇護者及難民協會).

 For regular updates on the UPR process and the work of the Hong Kong UPR Coalition, please see Facebook and Twitter.
 For more detailed queries, please email firstname.lastname@example.org or email@example.com.

 - 9am to 12:30pm, 6 November 2018 (Geneva time): UPR session on China, including Hong Kong & Macau, at the United Nations in Geneva

 What can your CSO do?